 Create a Compelling and Interesting Research Report

-Conducting custom research is a popular method for technology companies to create interesting content that’s useful to a variety of audience including customers, prospects, and media.
+Conducting original research is a popular method for technology companies to create interesting content that’s useful to a variety of audience including customers, prospects, and media.
 It’s often viewed as flagship content, and the potential for creating useful content from the research is vast.
-The research is usually disseminated in a report; however, it’s important to create one that’s compelling and interesting.
+The original research is usually disseminated in a report; however, it’s important to create one that’s compelling and interesting.

 - Include only your top four or five research findings.
 This can be tough as it’s tempting to include all of your valuable insights.
 However it’s important to highlight the findings your readers will find the most useful and insightful.

 - Keep the report short and scan-able.
 No one is going to spend their Saturday afternoon devouring your report like a good fiction novel.
 Use headings, charts, graphs, bullet points and chunked text to keep it readable.

 - Offer conclusions and recommendations based on your research findings.
 This helps make the research more relevant and answers pointed “So what?” questions.

 - Include an engaging, but brief, executive summary.
 The executive summary is perhaps the most important part of the report, because it performs two functions.
 First, it gives those who want a 10,000 foot view some meaningful tidbits of information.
 And, second, it serves as a “teaser” to convince readers to read the entire report.
 Spend quality time writing the executive summary.
 I often write it last after the main portions of the report are completed.

 - Make the content easy to share.
 Remember, the target audience for your report includes not just prospects but also media, bloggers, or others who may want to share your findings.
 Consider including “TweetThis” type links in the report so readers can easily share interesting findings via social media.
 Be sure to also include your company’s contact information, including website and email, and social sharing and social connection links.